UCR-Research-Computing/UCR-Research-Computing.github.io/Computing/HPC_Clusters/README.md

 ## [The Nautlius Cluster](https://ucsd-prp.gitlab.io/) ##
 Nautilus is a heterogeneous, distributed cluster, with computational resources of various shapes and sizes made available by research institutions spanning multiple continents!
 Check out the Cluster Map to see where the nodes are located.

-This is a free resource at the moment and can be used to run many types of machine learning and research workloads.
+This is a no-cost resource at the moment and can be used to run many types of machine learning and research workloads.

 ## [National and Academic Supercomputing Centers](https://access-ci.org/about/) ##
 National and Academic Supercomputing Centers via the ACCESS program formally known as XSEDE.
-This provides free access to supercomputer resources through a proposal process.
+This provides no-cost access to supercomputer resources through a proposal process.